Whires/Spring-LoginApp/README.md

 ![spring-quickly](https://github.com/user-attachments/assets/8809cbd8-f9d8-4ebf-912d-2bcdeccf71ba)

 Very good book for people starting to learn Spring and Spring boot.
-Covers all basic topics, doesn't go into random details and explains everything in basic allegories.
+Covers all basic topics, doesn't go into random details and explains everything in basic allegories AND uses **Maven** instead of the god forsaken ~Gradle~...

 # That's it!